ucarbonregistry/Project-500/README.md

 # Project-500
 Vaayu India Wind Power Project in Gujarat

+The scale of the project activity Large-Scale Wind Project

+Project participants Vaayu India Power Corporation Pvt Ltd

+Host Party India

+Applied methodologies and standardized baselines
+ACM0002-Consolidated
+baseline methodology for grid-connected electricity generation from renewable sources -Version 22.0

+Sectoral scopes 01 Energy industries (Renewable/Nonrenewable Sources)

+The project activity includes development, design, engineering, procurement, finance, construction, operation and maintenance of Vaayu 51.2 MW wind power project (“Project”) in the Indian state of Gujarat to provide reliable, renewable power to the Gujarat state electricity grid which is part of Indian grid.
+The Project leads to reduce greenhouse gas emissions because it displaces electricity from grid connected fossil fuel-based electricity generation plants.
+The Project involves 64 wind energy converters (WECs) of 800 kW E-53 with internal electrical lines connecting the Project with local evacuation facility.

+The first WEC under the project activity was commissioned on 25 June 2010 and the last WEC under the project activity was commissioned on 4 July 2011.
+The expected operational lifetime of the project is 20 years.

+The details of the registered project are as follows:
+Vaayu (India) Power Corporation Private Limited (VIPCPL) is developing 51.2 MW wind farm in the state of Gujarat in India.
+The project activity involves supply, erection, commissioning and operation of 64 machines of rated capacity 800 KW each.
+The machines are Enercon E-53 make.
+The project will generate 115.312 GWh of electricity per year which shall be supplied to the state electricity utility thereby reducing the energy demand supply gap in the state of Gujarat.
+The project activity will assist the sustainable growth of the region by providing clean and green electricity to the state electricity grid.

+The purpose of the project activity is to generate emission free and environment friendly electricity from the wind energy potential available in the region.
+The project is expected to generate and supply 1,15,312.44 MWh of electricity annually to the Indian grid.
+The project thus addresses the demand–supply gap in the state of Gujarat and will assist the sustainable growth, conservation of resources and reduction of greenhouse gas emissions by using renewable energy source like wind energy.
+The project activity will contribute towards reduction of greenhouse gas (GHG) emission from the atmosphere, which has been estimated to be approximately 92,238 tCO2e per year, by displacing an equivalent amount of electricity generation through the operation of existing fuel mix in the grid comprising mainly of fossil fuel-based power plants.
+Thus, the project does not only reduce the demand-supply gap of the respective grid, but also helps in reducing other pollutants like SOx, NOx, etc. from the atmosphere.
+In the absence of the project activity the equivalent amount of electricity would have been generated from the connected/ new power plants in the Indian grid, which are/ will be predominantly based on fossil fuels.

+This is also the pre-project scenario.
+The technology employed for the project is well proven and safe.
+Wind World (India) Limited (hereinafter referred as “Wind World” or “WWIL”) is the equipment supplier and the Operation and Maintenance contractor for the Project.
+Relevant dates for the project activity (e.g. construction, commissioning, continued operation periods, etc.):

+The starting date of operation of the project activity is 14/02/2011, when the first machine of the project was commissioned.
 _____
 PRIOR HISTORY:
+The project activity is registered under Clean Development Mechanism (CDM) project with registration number 4700, as well as Gold Standard (GS) with reference number 3958.
+The crediting period of this project under CDM & GS was 01/01/2020 to 31/05/2021.

 _____
 CDM Project 4700 : Vaayu India Wind Power Project in Gujarat.